ltalal/dynamo/README.md

 - Choose your engine: `vllm`, `sglang`, `trtllm`, or `llama_cpp`.
 - Decide where to run:
-  - Local single-node with Python module entrypoints
+  - Locally with Python module entrypoints
   - Kubernetes via Operator + CRDs

 ### Local (single-node) in 5 minutes